iftechfoundation/ifarchive-testframe/README.md

 	# If the submodules were not filled in by your git client
 	git submodule init; git submodule update

-	# Construct the image (takes a while the first time)
+	# Construct and launch the image (takes a while the first time)
-	docker build -t ifarch .

-	# Launch a container with the image, mapping container port 80 (Apache) to real port 8888
-	docker run -p 8888:80 -i -t ifarch
+	docker compose up

 Then visit `http://localhost:8888/` in your browser.

+To get a root shell inside the container:

+	docker compose exec -i -t ifarch bash